microbiomedata/user_research/.github/ISSUE_TEMPLATE/user-research-request.md

 Identify level of priority for testing: Low (nice to have but not pressing), medium, high, very high (Required information to move forward with product)

-Please refer potential interview candidates here (User Research Referrals from NMDC Team)
+Please refer potential interview candidates on the User Research Referrals from NMDC Team sheet at https://docs.google.com/spreadsheets/d/1YNUOFFsagIGJEx2ru4_FpEroInhnEl5MCQmYymP6CTg/edit#gid=0

 Identify which team members should be looped in for script/task review